t-richards/password-generator/README.md

  - You want a password generator which runs on the command line
  - You want a password generator with no dependencies (e.g. gcrypt, openssl)
- - You want the password generator to have a small amount of code, so you can read and understand it easily
+ - You want a password generator with a small amount of code, so you can read and understand it easily
  - You want a program which fails loudly at the first sign of trouble
  - You trust your kernel's random source, but only when it has been seeded properly